suvam-09/Kaggle-Projects/Boston House Pricing/README.md

 - **LSTAT**: This is the percentage lower status of the population
 - **MEDV**: This is the median value of owner-occupied homes in $1000s

-Our goal is to develop a model that has the capacity of predicting the value of houses.
+The goal is to develop a model that has the capacity of predicting the value of houses (i.e. *MEDV*).
 Various machine learning models such as Linear Regression, Lasso Regression, ElasticNet Regression & Xtreme Gradient Boosting Regression have been implemented over the preprocessed data to evaluate the model with the highest accuracy.
 The accuracy for a model is defined using performance metrics which includes calculating various types of error, the goodness of fit, or some other useful measurement.
-For this project I have used the *coefficient of determination* (R²) to quantify the model’s performance.
+In this project I have considered *coefficient of determination* (R²) to quantify the model’s performance.
 The *coefficient of determination* for a model is a useful statistic in regression analysis as it often describes how "good" that model is at making predictions.
 Please refer below table with regards to the performance metrics for each of the machine learning models that have been implemented in the project:

 <img src = ".\Images\screenshot_3.PNG">

+*model accuracy = R-squared error * 100*

 Click here to run the application live on server